CRA Compliance

 Yes

 Process standard covering risk-based product security across the lifecycle.
 The Product Security Context (§6.2) is documented in Security Model.
-The threat models (tm_supply_chain.py, tm_usage.py) implement §6.3–§6.6.
+Track A threat models (tm_supply_chain.py, tm_usage.py) implement §6.3–§6.6.

 prEN 40000-1-3